The Self-review Framework (SRF) provides a structure for reviewing your school’s use of technology and its impact on school improvement.

 The Framework is designed to support all schools, and all of the aspects are equally relevant to infant schools, special schools and early years settings as to mainstream primary or secondary schools.

 The Self-review Framework is periodically revised following consultation with teachers, head teachers, and all leading stakeholders.
 A nationally constituted committee oversees the revision and maintenance of the Framework.
 This ensures that it remains up to date and relevant with changes in quality standards, practices and use of technology to fully meets the needs of the large number of schools that use it to improve their provision for all pupils at all stages of their learning.
-The latest revision was made live in April 2014.
+The current version was made live in April 2014.
+A further revision was undertaken in 2017 and is currently being finalised with a view to launch in April 2018.

-The Self-review Framework is available in the online tool for a small charge (£50 plus vat) with immediate access at www.naacesrf.com.
+The Self-review Framework is available in the online tool for a small charge (£50) with immediate access at www.naacesrf.com.
 There are some screenshots to give a taste of what the tool offers here.
 Additionally we have made a pdf version in English or Welsh available via free registration here.

 2014 Revision – headline changes